US Money Manager Cuts China Debt Holding To Buy India Bonds

 A stable currency thanks to the central bank's intervention has been a bit of a deterrent, according to Hoffman.

 “We prefer markets where you can buy bonds and the currency rallies, pushing down inflation and then allowing the bonds to rally more,” Hoffman said.“But every time I've liked India in the past they've never let the currency rally.”
 Read: Bullish Case for Indian Rupee Dented by RBI's Intervention Fears Still, the bonds look attractive from a relative value basis, he said, adding that the fund can“buy a lot more.”
 India's benchmark 10-year yield stands at about 7.12%, the highest among major Asian markets, while similar-dated Chinese government notes yield around 2.3%.
+JPMorgan estimates foreign inflows to India bonds because of its index inclusion will be between $20 billion and $25 billion, according to the firm's global head of index research.
+Bloomberg Index Services Ltd. will also start including India to its emerging markets index from January.
+Bloomberg LP is the parent company of Bloomberg Index Services, which administers indexes that compete with those from other providers.
 The Brandywine Global Opportunistic Fixed Income Fund returned 6.5% in 2023 versus the FTSE World Government Bond Index at 5.2%, according to the fund's factsheet.

 “If we don't see other things that potentially could gain value, then India could be the most attractive market in a year, so we put on a bunch of it,” Hoffman said.

 --With assistance from Ronojoy Mazumdar.
-More stories like this are available on bloomberg ©2024 Bloomberg L.P.
+(Adds more details on index inclusion) More stories like this are available on bloomberg ©2024 Bloomberg L.P.

 Legal Disclaimer: